PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ### Slot decay

-Global concurrency limits can be configured with `slot decay`.
-This is used when the concurrency limit is used as a rate limit, and it controls the rate at which these slots are released.
+Global concurrency limits can be configured with slot decay.
+This is used when the concurrency limit is used as a rate limit, and it governs the pace at which slots are released or become available for reuse after being occupied.
+These slots effectively represent the concurrency capacity within a specific concurrency limit.
+The concept is best understood as the rate at which these slots "decay" or refresh.

-The rate of slot decay is determined by the parameter `slot decay per second`.
-This parameter defines how quickly slots become available again after being consumed.
-For example, if you set slot decay per second to 0.5, one slot will become available again every two seconds.
+To configure slot decay, you can set the `slot_decay_per_second` parameter when defining or adjusting a concurrency limit.

+For practical use, consider the following:

+- *Higher values*: Setting `slot_decay_per_second` to a higher value, such as 5.0, results in slots becoming available relatively quickly.
+In this scenario, a slot that was occupied by a task will free up after just `0.2` (`1.0 / 5.0`) seconds.

+- *Lower values*: Conversely, setting `slot_decay_per_second` to a lower value, like 0.1, causes slots to become available more slowly.
+In this scenario it would take `10` (`1.0 / 0.1`) seconds for a slot to become available again after occupancy

-Slot decay provides fine-grained control over the availability of slots, enabling you to optimize the concurrency of your workflow based on your specific requirements.
+Slot decay provides fine-grained control over the availability of slots, enabling you to optimize the rate of your workflow based on your specific requirements.

 ## Using the `concurrency` context manager
 The `concurrency `context manager allows control over the maximum number of concurrent operations.
 You can select either the synchronous (`sync`) or asynchronous (`async`) version, depending on your use case.
 Here's how to use it: